Dylan-Stahl/Scheduling-Application/README.txt

 Author - Dylan Stahl

-Contact Information - dstahl8@wgu.edu
+Contact Information - dylangstahl@gmail.com

-Student Application Version - QAM1 TASK 1: JAVA APPLICATION DEVELOPMENT, Course started May 6th, 2021.
+IDE and Version - IntelliJ IDEA 2021.1.1

-IDE and Version- IntelliJ IDEA 2021.1.1
+Compatible Operating Systems - As of 3/1/22 the applications supports Windows operating systems.
+A bug exists with MacOS due to Java JDK and JavaFX versions.
+An updated JDK version is expected to support MacOS.

 JDK version - Java SE 11.0.11 and compatible with JavaFX-SDK-11.0.2